 The Gaelic Society won "Best School Unit" at the 2016 Brooklyn Irish-American Parade.

-Madeleine '16 is attending the Naval Academy Prep School in Newport, RI.
+Madeleine '16 is attending the U.S. Naval Academy in Annapolis, MD.

 Victoria '16 earned two scholarships through the ACE Mentorship Program and is attending George Washington University, studying Systems Engineering.